 MethylTESTOSTERone capsules are administered orally.
 The suggested dosage for androgens varies depending on the age, sex, and diagnosis of the individual patient.
 Dosage is adjusted according to the patient's response and the appearance of adverse reactions.

 Replacement therapy in androgen-deficient males is 10 to 50 mg of methylTESTOSTERone daily.
 Various dosage regimens have been used to induce pubertal changes in hypogonadal males; some experts have advocated lower dosages initially, gradually increasing the dose as puberty progresses with or without a decrease to maintenance levels.
 Other experts emphasize that higher dosages are needed to induce pubertal changes and lower dosages can be used for maintenance after puberty.
 The chronological and skeletal ages must be taken into consideration both in determining the initial dose and in adjusting the dose.

 Doses used in delayed puberty generally are in the lower range of that given above, and for a limited duration, for example 4 to 6 months.

 Women with metastatic breast carcinoma must be followed closely because androgen therapy occasionally appears to accelerate the disease.
 Thus, many experts prefer to use the shorter acting androgen preparations rather than those with prolonged activity for treating breast carcinoma, particularly during the early stages of androgen therapy.
-The dosage of methylTESTOSTERone for androgen therapy in breast carcinoma in females is from 50-200 mg daily.
+The dosage of methylTESTOSTERone for androgen therapy in breast carcinoma in females is from 50 to 200 mg daily.